guanguans/music-dl/README-zh_CN.md

   source                Specify the source(tencent、netease、kugou) of the song

 Options:
-  -D, --dir[=DIR]       The directory where the songs are saved -C, --concurrent      Search for songs concurrently -h, --help            Display help for the given command.
+  -d, --dir[=DIR]       The directory where the songs are saved -c, --concurrent      Search for songs concurrently -h, --help            Display help for the given command.
 When no command is given display help for the music command -q, --quiet           Do not output any message
   -V, --version         Display this application version